Task 7: Create tagged PDF file

 - Optimize form fields lets you select a specific form field template PDF file (for more on this, see the next chapter.)

 - Here you can specify whether MadeToTag should output a single file (Front doc.) or a selectable InDesign Book.
+This option is only visible when at least one book file is open.
+Else, MadeTag just exports the front document.

 - Click Create PDF to export the tagged PDF as a PDF/UA or PDF/A-2a file in line with your chosen settings.